musana-engineering/musana.engineering.github.io/_posts/2024-06-09-platform-engineering-on-k8s-part2.markdown

 - ### Compute Provisioning Sensor
 This sensor listens for events from the infra-provision webhook endpoint and triggers an Argo Workflow named provision-infrastructure-workflow.
 The workflow can then use the infra-config parameter to provision the requested infrastructure resources using Terraform.

+This section defines the Sensor resource named compute-provision to be created in the argo-events namespace

 {% highlight javascript %}
 apiVersion: argoproj.io/v1alpha1
 kind: Sensor